You might have noticed by now how I'm a big fan of using network cables -- as opposed to Wi-Fi -- as a way to extend a home network.

 - Then connect the second cable's B end to the desktop computer.

 - Use a third short (ready-made) cable to connect the Xbox to the switch.

-Either method of wiring will work and in reality, you probably use both.
-That’s because even when you use the standard way, there’s always a chance you need to connect more wired devices than the number of network ports available at a location.
+And in reality, you'll probably use both.
+That's because even when you use the standard way, there's always a chance you need to connect more wired devices than the number of network ports available at a location.

 And that brings us to the next important part: The things you attach to the ends of the cables.

 Bulk cables don't include the parts that make them work as network ones out of the box.
 They are generic wires that can be used for many different applications.
 Before a section can work as a network cable, we have to turn each end into a network connector or port.

 So, we need to get these modular bits and install them at the A and B ends of each cable.

 Connector vs port (Crimp vs Jack)

 A connector is an end that goes into a network port.
 A jack is a network port you can plug a connector into.
 They are male and female terminals.